The Triumph

 "In the end, my Immaculate Heart will triumph." - Fatima message (traditional citation)

-- Devotion without doctrinal truth becomes emotionalism.
+- devotion without doctrinal truth becomes emotionalism

-- Polemics without devotion become sterile and proud.
+- polemics without devotion become sterile and proud

-The remnant must keep both together: clear doctrine, valid sacraments, and Marian reparation.
+The remnant must keep together:

-- daily Rosary
+- the daily Rosary

 - devotion to the Seven Sorrows